直 Japanese PDF Font

 About

-Internet of Things (IoT) is part of our work in Communications, and Electronics and Information Technology.
+Internet of Things (IoT) is part of our work in AI, Electronics, and Information Technology, and Communications.

 Connecting the world